 Insurance companies are sometimes quick to offer a settlement immediately after an accident.
 This is usually an amount that fits within their internal accounting parameters, but it might not cover all your expenses.
-It’s essential to speak with an attorney about your legal rights.
+It’s essential to speak with a Columbia car accident attorney about your legal rights.

 Car accident injury settlement amounts don’t always take into account the long-term medical effects of an injury.
 If you accept the first offer from an insurance company, you won’t be entitled to additional damages if your injuries are more severe than you thought.

 An attorney with experience dealing with car accident settlements can help you determine a fair settlement amount.
 This may include the cost of emergency room visits, medications, any surgeries or procedures, physical therapy, and other medical expenses.

 The difference between the first settlement offer and your actual expenses could be thousands of dollars.
 Always work with an attorney.

 Seek Medical Attention Immediately After a Car Accident

 If you have or suspect you have injuries from a car accident, make sure to see a doctor immediately.
 If paramedics arrive at the scene, allow them to assess your condition.
 Go with them by ambulance to the hospital if they recommend it.